finos/FDC3/docs/api/spec.md

 #### Examples

-An app gets the current context of the `global` as a fallback if no other context is set.
+An app queries the current context of the `global` channel.

 ```js
 const globalChannel = await fdc3.getOrCreateChannel("global");
 const context = await globalChannel.getCurrentContext("fdc3.instrument");
 ```

-An app wants to respond to all context changes, whether on a joined channel or the `global` channel.
+An app wants to explicitly receive context events on the `global` channel, regardless of what channel it is currently joined to (if any).

 ```js
 const globalChannel = await fdc3.getOrCreateChannel("global");